How to build WordPress on AWS

 # yum repolist all repo id repo name status [Omitted] mysql57-community/x86_64 MySQL 5.7 Community Server disabled mysql80-community/x86_64 MySQL 8.0 Community Server enabled: 229 [Omitted]

-Disable 8 series
+Disable 8

 # yum-config-manager --disable mysql80-community Enable 5.7 series # yum-config-manager --enable mysql57-community

-Check if 5.7 series is enabled.
+Check if 5.7 is enabled

 # yum repolist all [omitted] mysql57-community/x86_64 MySQL 5.7 Community Server enabled: 484 mysql80-community/x86_64 MySQL 8.0 Community Server disabled [omitted]